SE7ENSKY/webpack-verstat/README.md

 **Use**

 ```
-// only for development, read/write
+// only for development, read/write, server on localhost:8080
 // yarn
 yarn dev